ECON 523

 Part (e)

-Now export your results to word as a nicely formatted table.
-Report the R-squared for each specification, and do not report coefficients on the district and time fixed effects (use the indicate option to report which columns include fixed effects, or indicate which fixed effects are used in the table notes).
+Export your results to word (or excel if you prefer) as a nicely formatted table.
+Report the R-squared for each specification, and do not report coefficients on the district and time fixed effects (with esttab, use the indicate option to report which columns include fixed effects, or indicate which fixed effects are used in the table notes).
 Report standard errors rather than t-statistics.
-Make sure all variables and columns are clearly labeled, and that your labels are not cut off (because they are too long).
+Make sure all variables and columns are clearly labeled, and that your labels are not cut off because they are too long.

 Next, assess the validity of the common trends assumption by replicating the first two columns of Table 2 (we don’t have the outcome data needed to replicate Columns 3 and 4).